Vitaliy-Mironov/webMart/README.md

-# A classic online store with basic functionality
+# A classic online store with basic functionality (beta)

 ### The basic functionality of this online store includes: